shawnoden/angular-lthw/_includes/book/introducing-controllers.md

 `$scope` variable in the JavaScript code.

 Anything you put into `$scope` becomes available to use within the corresponding container in the HTML.
-In this exercise it means the `name` variable and the `getTime()` function are available for use.
+In this exercise it means the `greeting` and `user` variables and the `getTime()` function are available for use.

 You can set up as many controllers as you need using the `app.controller()` method.